gnyanesh-bangaru/lenet-5-in-pytorch/README.md

 This is an architecture which was proposed in 1998 [Proceedings of IEEE journal - Gradient-based learning applied to document recognition](https://ieeexplore.ieee.org/abstract/document/726791/) with about 37505	citations as of today.
 Even though this is a paper from 1998, it provides basic fundamentals of a neural network.
 By the development of network architecture and error rate reduction, we can grasp the importance of Deep Learning components to be added on to the network.

-This is a simple implementation of the MNIST dataset on LeNet-5 Architecture using PyTorch.
-(Handwritten Digits)
+This is a simple implementation of the MNIST dataset on LeNet-5 Architecture using PyTorch(Handwritten Digits).

 # Task